 Does precum have sperm cells?

-In a 2016 study conducted from the National Library of Medicine, 17% of sperm was found in precum.
-Then in another study published in 2011, mobile sperm was found in 37% pre cum samples given by 27 men.
+In a 2016 study conducted from the National Library of Medicine, 17% of sperm was found in pre-cum.
+Then in another study published in 2011, mobile sperm was found in 37% of pre-cum samples given by 27 men.

 Can I get pregnant even if I’m not ovulating?

 Again, yes.
-Although pregnancy is most likely to occur during ovulation (of which you can track yourself or using cycle apps such as Clue), sperm can live inside your body for as long as five days.
-If it’s around the area (formally said, your reproductive tract) at ovulation, those guys might be able to fertilise an egg.
+Although pregnancy is most likely to occur during ovulation (which you can learn to track yourself using cycle apps), sperm can live inside your body for as long as five days.
+If it’s in the reproductive tract at ovulation, those guys might be able to fertilise an egg.

 Ultimately, using the pull-out method is for you to decide, but here are some pros and cons to help you make the decision.